Chapter 5 of 8 Mempool & Fees

 Bitcoin and most UTxO chains run a fee market.
 You bid against everyone else.
 Higher fees jump the queue, low-fee transactions can sit there for hours when the chain is busy.
 Wallets estimate the going rate so users don’t under- or overpay.

-On account-model chains, two transactions touching the same account contend for the same nonce — only one can land.
-On eUTXO, two transactions only conflict if they spend the same UTxO.
-Independent transactions can be included in parallel without ordering constraints, so the mempool dynamics are fundamentally different even before you get to fee-market questions.
+On account-model chains, transactions from the same account are serialized by nonce: each nonce can be used once, and replacements compete via fee bumps.
+On eUTxO, two transactions only conflict if they spend the same UTxO.
+Independent transactions don’t have to wait on each other and can be ordered freely within a block, so the mempool dynamics are fundamentally different even before you get to fee-market questions.

 Mastery Check